You will never be short of things to do in Vancouver. This is a part of the world where the great outdoors beckons you each and every day.

 It is home to some of the best and cheapest sushi in North America.
 With its huge Chinese community, it has some of the finest Chinese food in the world.
 Spend an afternoon in Chinatown or the Vancouver Chinatown Night Market to unearth some hidden foodie gems.

-Vietnamese and Thai are relatively recent arrivals, along with a selection of Korean restaurants.
+Vietnamese and Thai are relatively recent arrivals, along with a selection of Korean restaurants but still boast some amazing dining options at competitive prices.

 Another food movement that is gaining momentum is the food cart movement.
 There are almost 100 carts dotted over the city, serving seriously delicious inventive dishes.
 Read our Living in Vancouver article for recommendations.